Glamoč: History

 The Glamoč area has been inhabited since at least Neolithic times.
 In the late Bronze Age, the Neolithic population was replaced by more warlike Indo-European tribes known as the Illyrians, specifically the Dalmatae.
 Their capital was Delminium, which was located in today's Tomislavgrad.
-The Dalmatae left many artifacts which allow us to learn about their presence in this area.
+The Dalmatae left many artefacts which allow us to learn about their presence in this area.
 The most important remains are the gradine, remains of Illyrian settlements which were distributed along the Glamoč field.
 34 gradinas were found on the territory of Glamoč.
 The settlements were strategically placed for defence.
 The Romans took over 200 years to occupy this region.

-After the Roman conquest, municipia were established in this area, which was located in the Roman province of Dalmatia.
+After the Roman conquest, municipia was established in this area, which was located in the Roman province of Dalmatia.
 The most important of them was Salvium, which was previously an Illyrian settlement.
-Salvium is located 6 km away from town of Glamoč.
+Salvium is located 6 km away from the town of Glamoč.
 An early Christian basilica was discovered on the territory of Salvium.
 It was built in the 6th century, probably on the remains of a Roman temple.
 North of Glamoč, a second basilica was built, probably at the same time as the aforementioned basilica in Salvium was built.
 These basilicas belonged to the diocese of Salona.
 In 533, they became part of the newly established diocese in Ludrum (Knin, Croatia).
 The basilicas were probably destroyed during the invasion of the Avars in 597.

 With the collapse of Roman rule in the 5th century, first barbarian tribes and then the Byzantine Empire occupied this region.
 In the seventh century, South Slavs migrated to the Balkan region.
 They brought Slavic culture and customs which gradually merged with the Illyrian culture.
 The community was granted the status of parish (župa) in the County of Hlivno after Tomislav established the Kingdom of Croatia in 925.
 Therefore, the town, by the end of the 10th century, had developed all the infrastructure necessary for acquiring the status of the parish.
 In 1078 it was mentioned as a boundary parish of Archdiocese of Split.